line/line-bot-mcp-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report Template
-about: Use this template to report bugs in the line-bot-sdk-ruby
+about: Use this template to report bugs in the line-bot-mcp-server
 title: 'Bug Report'
 ---